Bauhaus (band): Post-Bauhaus careers and solo projects

 During the band's initial lifecycle, solo projects would be initiated at times.
 In 1981, while still a member of Bauhaus, David J started a solo project with Rene Halkett, an original student of the Bauhaus art school.
-This correspondence came about due to Halkett's younger neighbor telling him of hearing about a group called Bauhaus on the John Peel Show on BBC radio.
+This correspondence came about due to Halkett's younger neighbour telling him of hearing about a group called Bauhaus on the John Peel Show on BBC radio.
 This intrigued Halkett and he soon wrote to Peel about getting in touch with the band.
 They eventually met, discussed poetry and decided to send David a cassette tape that contained Halkett reciting two of his poems, in hopes of enticing David to collaborate with him.
 After listening intensely to the tape, David decided to go to a recording studio where he created backing music for the tape.

 This collaboration resulted in a single called "Armour/Nothing" which was released by 4AD.
 Halkett commented on his contribution to the single: "I felt that the two poems required something more than print because they depend on things which can only be expressed in musical signs...
 It (the single) falls between music and poetry and is not entirely either.
 With "Nothing", David has written a perfect arrangement for what is a quite concentrated philosophical idea and it becomes so much more than the words..."

 After Bauhaus disbanded, the members of the band began solo work.
 Murphy worked briefly with bassist Mick Karn of Japan in the band Dalis Car before embarking on a solo career with albums such as Should the World Fail to Fall Apart (1986), Love Hysteria (1988) and Deep (1989).
 Ash had already started Tones on Tail with Bauhaus roadie Glen Campling as a side project in 1982.
 After Bauhaus disbanded, Kevin Haskins joined the group and the trio released an album and several EPs but disbanded after a 1984 American tour.
 During this time, David J released two solo albums and collaborated with other musicians, recording two albums with the Jazz Butcher, and also with comics writer/spoken-word artist Alan Moore in the short-lived band the Sinister Ducks.

 The former members of Bauhaus planned to reform and arranged a rehearsal, but Murphy failed to appear on the scheduled day.
 However, the other three band members rehearsed and were inspired by the chemistry that they developed as a trio, leading to the formation of Love and Rockets in 1985.
 Love and Rockets released several highly acclaimed albums and penetrated the American charts with "So Alive" in 1989.
 The band dissolved in 1999, briefly reunited for a festival tour in 2009 and then reunited in 2023.
 Both Ash and David J released solo albums during the Love and Rockets years, and Murphy contributed backing vocals to David J's 1992 single "Candy on the Cross".